am-team/cyclone_lariat/README.md

 }
 ```

-Or better way is make custom client, as [Repository](https://deviq.com/design-patterns/repository-pattern) pattern.
+Or is it better to make your own client, like a [Repository](https://deviq.com/design-patterns/repository-pattern) pattern.

 ```ruby
 require 'cyclone_lariat/sns_client' # If require: false in Gemfile